codewithcindy/notely/README.md

 # Notely

 Notely is an app that I created with the inspiration from Notion - “a project managemet and note-taking software”.
 I frequently use Notion and love its simple, customizable features.
-I had just completed the Udemy course “The Web Developr Bootcamp 2022” from Colt Steele, and I wanted to practice the skills I’ve learned to create a project that I feel connected to.
+I had just completed the Udemy course “The Web Developer Bootcamp 2022” from Colt Steele, and I wanted to practice the skills I’ve learned to create a project that I feel connected to.

 ### Features